 Asset Only Loans

-How do I qualify for an Asset Only Home Loan?
+How do I qualify for a Asset Only Home Loan?

-In order to qualify for an Asset Only Mortgage, you will need to have a good credit history and be able to demonstrate that you can afford the monthly repayments.
-Because there is no debt-to-income calculation for this program, borrowers' post-closure assets must total one of the three criteria below.
+In order to qualify for an Asset Only Mortgage on a primary residence, you will need to have a good credit history, a middle credit score over 680 and be able to demonstrate that you can afford the monthly repayments.
+Because there is no debt-to-income ratio for this program, borrowers' post-close assets must total one of the three criteria below.

 What are the benefits of an Asset Only Home Loan?

 Asset only loans are gaining popularity, and for a good reason.
 These loans offer a unique opportunity to make an offer on a property without having to sell all your assets.
 The beauty of asset only or asset depletion loan programs is that they allow you to use your retirement income and other assets to qualify for a mortgage loan.
 This program is specifically designed for those who have significant and verifiable assets, making it a great option for both homebuyers and those looking to refinance.
 Your approved loan amount and monthly mortgage payments are determined by the amount of assets you have.

 One of the primary advantages of asset-based financing is that you can qualify even if you have limited or no verifiable monthly income.
 Many people with limited income have sizeable assets in various accounts.
 With this program, you can use your assets to qualify for a mortgage, even if your verifiable monthly income is small.

 If you have limited income, asset-based financing can provide a great solution by generating an income stream from your assets.

 Are there any drawbacks to an Asset Only Home Loan?

 The main drawback of an Asset Only Mortgage is that you will need to have a good credit history and substantial assets to be able to afford the monthly repayments.
 Typically, the rate on these mortgages is slightly higher as well.
 It is also important to remember that the value of your assets may go down over time if you’re using those assets to satisfy monthly payments.